thibaud-rohmer/PhotoShow/README.md

 ### Create three directories

 Note : you may create those directories wherever you want, and give them the names you want.
-It is safer to have the Photos and Thumbs directories outside of your web path (this way, they are only reachable by the web server).
+It is safer to have the Photos and Thumbs directories outside of your web path (this way, access can be restricted using the authentication & authorization mechanisms provided by PhotoShow).
 The Feeds directory has to be in the web path, though.

 * **Photos** : Where your photos will be stored.
 * **Thumbs** : Where the thumbnails of your photos will be stored.